-Competition on Amazon is getting stiffer and stiffer and some sellers, in order to succeed, use the short cut and employ black hat tactics–killing the business of other sellers mercilessly, if need be.
+Competition on Amazon is getting stiffer and stiffer and some sellers, in order to succeed, use the shortcut and employ black hat tactics–killing the business of other sellers mercilessly, if need be.

-In this episode we discuss in detail how these black-hat tactics work.
+In this episode, we discuss in detail how these black-hat tactics work.
 I invited three Amazon sellers who actually went through the grueling experience of being victims to competitors who have no moral compass.
 We are doing this in the hopes that we spread awareness of what is happening, especially since Amazon doesn’t seem to care much.

-Below is an overview what we discussed:
+Below is an overview of what we discussed:

 - How Kevin Chen, who sells items in the health and beauty market, fell victim to fake reviews and fake comments on nearly all of his reviews